mirzu/headless-training-book/4_0-introduction-to-express.md

   posts: [
     {
       'id': 1,
-      'title': 'Welcome to NYC Camp',
+      'title': 'Welcome to DrpalCon Barcelona',
-      'body': 'This is the first entry in my NYC Camp travel log.', 'published': '7/16/2015'
+      'body': 'This is the first entry in my DrpalCon Barcelona travel log.', 'published': '9/20/2015'
     },
     {
       'id': 2,
-      'title': 'NYC Camp is over.',
+      'title': 'DrpalCon Barcelona is over.',
-      'body': 'On my way home from NYC Camp', 'published': '7/19/2015'
+      'body': 'On my way home from DrpalCon Barcelona.', 'published': '9/27/2015'
     }
   ]
 }